Maghnie/docs/engineers/analytics.md

 {% endtab %}

 {% tab title="Example" %}
-The **temperature spread analysis** was applied to a heating circuit instanciated as a [thermal control loop](https://docs.aedifion.io/docs/engineers/specifications/component-data-models#thermal-control-loop).
+The **temperature spread analysis** was applied to a heating circuit instantiated as a [thermal control loop](https://docs.aedifion.io/docs/engineers/specifications/component-data-models#thermal-control-loop).

 ![Figure 1: Outlet temperature and return temperature of the thermal control loop](../.gitbook/assets/example_temperaturespreadanalysis.png)